Table of Contents

 Another good question to ask would be, what is a reasonable, net-of-fees return can I expect from my portfolio over the long term?
 Remember, nothing is guaranteed, be very cautious if anyone promises returns of 10% or more (depending on your risk appetite, 4-7% would be most common).

 7. What other services can you provide to me?
 What am I paying for?

 Your advisor should be able to add value to your situation.
 Do they only offer investment advice, or can they also provide access to other professional services (Solicitors for Wills, Accountants, Mortgage providers etc.)?
 Would you benefit from cash-flow planning?
 Do you have an inheritance tax problem?

-Most clients will benefit from thorough fact-finding/discovery process, resulting in the formation of a well thought out, long-term financial plan.
+Most clients will benefit from a thorough fact-finding/discovery process, resulting in the formation of a well-thought-out, long-term financial plan.

 Other blog posts you may find interesting: